google-marketing-solutions/vigenair/README.md

     * Once the `data.json` is available, the extracted A/V Segments are displayed along with a set of user controls.
 4. Users are now ready for combination.
 They can view the A/V segments and generate / iterate on variants via a *preview* while modifying user controls, adding desired variants to the render queue.
     * A/V segments are displayed in two ways:
         * In the *video preview* view: A single frame of each segment, cut mid-segment, is displayed in a filmstrip and scrolls into view while the user is previewing the video, indicating the segment that is *currently playing*.
+Clicking on a segment will also automatically seek to it in the video preview.
         * A detailed *segments list* view: Which shows additional information per segment; the segment's duration, description and extracted keywords.
     * User Controls for video variant generation:
         * Users are presented with an optional prompt which they can use to steer the output towards focusing on certain aspects, like certain entities or topics in the input video, or target audience of the resulting video variant.
         * Users may also use the *Target duration* slider to set their desired target duration.
-        * Users can then click *Generate* to generate variants accordingly, which will query language models on Vertex AI (Gemini Pro) to generate potential variants that fulfill the optional user-provided prompt and target duration.
+        * Users can then click `Generate` to generate variants accordingly, which will query language models on Vertex AI (Gemini Pro) to generate potential variants that fulfill the optional user-provided prompt and target duration.
     * Generated variants are displayed in tabs - one per tab - and both the *video preview* and *segments list* views are updated to preselect the A/V segments of the variant currently being viewed.
 Clicking on the video's play button in the *video preview* mode will preview only those preselected segments.
 Each variant has the following information:
         * A title which is displayed in the variant's tab.
         * A duration, which is also displayed in the variant's tab.